2016 Atlanta Falcons season: NFC Divisional Playoffs: vs. (3) Seattle Seahawks

-NFC Championship Game: vs. (4) Green Bay Packers
+NFC Championship: vs. (4) Green Bay Packers

 This was the Falcons' final game ever in the Georgia Dome after 25 seasons, as the team moved into the Mercedes-Benz Stadium in 2017.
 The Falcons never trailed in the game, scoring 31 unanswered points until Rodgers threw a touchdown pass halfway through the third quarter to give Green Bay its first points.
 The Falcons won 44–21 to advance to the Super Bowl for the first time since their 1998 season, as well as the second time in franchise history.
 Matt Ryan had a big game, throwing 4 touchdown passes and running for another score.
 His 392 yards were the second-most ever thrown in a Championship Game, only behind his 396 yards in the 2012 NFC Championship Games versus the San Francisco 49ers.
 Julio Jones was another huge part of the Falcons win, with 9 catches, 180 yards and 2 touchdowns.
 One of the scores came on a 73-yard tackle-breaking catch.
 The Falcons' defense held fellow MVP-candidate Rodgers and his offense in check most of the game, forcing several hurries and drops.
 They also forced 2 turnovers, one was a fumble that was forced and then recovered by Jalen Collins on Packers Aaron Ripkowski, and the other one of them coming on a 3rd and 21 pass by Rodgers, that Ricardo Allen intercepted.

 Super Bowl LI: vs. New England Patriots

-The Falcons led the game 28-3 into the third quarter before the Patriots scored 25 unanswered points to tie at 28 all, and create the first Super Bowl game to go into overtime.
+The Falcons led the game 28–3 into the third quarter before the Patriots scored 25 unanswered points to tie at 28 all, and create the first Super Bowl game to go into overtime.
 The Patriots won the coin-toss and won the game via a James White touchdown.
-This ended the Falcons' season record at 13–6.
+This loss was their 5th to New England since 2001, and it ended the Falcons' season record at 13–6.